 For the certificate, you'll combine business courses on economics, finance, marketing, and trade law with courses on international relations and institutions.

-You also will do in-depth study of a world language and a geographic area in which it is spoken.
-Certificate students may substitute a study abroad experience for the world language sequence requirement, as specified in the certificate.
+You also will do in-depth study of a world language or a study abroad experience and complete courses for the related geographic area.
+Certificate students may substitute a study abroad experience for the world language sequence requirement, as specificed in the certificate.

-- The study abroad experience must be for a minimum of 3 semester hours and must be graded; students are expected to coordinate this study abroad experience with their course work chosen to fulfill the Area Studies requirement.
+The study abroad experience must be for a minimum of three semester hours and must be graded.
+Students are expected to coordinate this study abroad experience with their course work chosen to fulfill the Area Studies requirement.
 Students who plan to count study abroad credit toward the certificate should consult a Certificate in International Business adviser before leaving campus.

 The International Business Certificate is open to undergraduate students who are majoring in areas in either the College of Liberal Arts and Sciences or the Henry B. Tippie College of Business at the University of Iowa.